VANatHeritage/ConSiteTools/README.md

   - bycatch and secondary rankings procedures altered so that only bycatch/top-ranking EOs move onward to the next ranking, when the number of EOs exceeds the target.
   - added a STATUS attribute to the element table to indicate portfolio target status
 - Calculate biodiversity rank:
-  - allows boundaries other than ConSites to be used
+  - No longer requires that "Input Conservation Sites" to be a ConSite layer (other polygon layers can be used)
-  - updated AUTO_BRANK_COMMENT field text to include ELCODE(s) of endemic, 1-EO elements in site, when applicable
+  - updated the AUTO_BRANK_COMMENT field text to include ELCODE(s) of endemic, 1-EO elements in sites, when applicable
-- Extract Biotics: added checkbox parameter to only extract data for current map extent
+- Extract Biotics: added a checkbox parameter to only extract data within the current map extent
 - Calculate BMI score: added parameters to allow for customization of field names and BMI rank weights

 #### Version 2.4